raunakjodhawat/gorithims/readme.md

 ## Contents
-Following project contains implementation for Data Structures in Go. (with java and Javascript alike functions) As of April 28, 2020.
-This project have implementation for:
+Following project contains implementation for Data Structures in Go. (with java and Javascript alike functions) This project have implementation for:
 - Standard Algorithms
     - Sorting (Currently works just with Integer type.
 Goal is to make it generic)
         - Insertion